Configuring LDAP authentication

 CREATE ROLE <new_role>;

-1. Grant new role login permission:
+1. Grant the new role login permission:

 GRANT LOGIN TO <new_role>;